12 tips for a plastic-free Christmas

 #6 Go reusable on your big food shop

 In the mad rush ahead of Christmas, don’t forget to take your reusable bags on your trip to the supermarket.
-Get crusty loaves plastic free from the bakers, and take your own air tight containers to meat and fish counters.
-Get an MCS one at our shop!
+Try and make it to the farmers market or green grocer for those seasonal winter veggies.
+Get crusty loaves plastic free from the bakers, and take your own air tight containers for meat, fish and cheese.

 #7 Avoid plastic when picking festive nibbles